How to Secure your PC after a Fresh Windows Installation

 So, how can you know where you’ll arrive if you click it?

-To make sure you are going to the right direction, use a free tool such as Redirect Detective.
-This tool will allow you to see the complete path of a redirected link.
+To make sure you are going to the right direction, use a free tool such as Redirect Detective that will allow you to see the complete path of a redirected link.
 Another tool which can provide very helpful in checking suspicious links is the reliable URL checker, VirusTotal.

 It’s not just about staying safe.

-The steps above are meant to keep you safe online.
-But, at the same time, following them means that you also set up your system to work smoothly for online browsing and financial operations, activities we do every day.
+This guide above is meant to keep you safe online.
+But, at the same time, following these security measures mean that you also set up your system to work smoothly for online browsing and financial operations, activities you do every day.

-Since there are many other solutions to protect a system after a Windows installation, we would also like to know your opinion.
+Since there are many other solutions to protect a system after a Windows installation, we would like to know your opinion on this.

 How do you increase your security after a Windows installation?

-Do you have an established routine?
+Do you have a particular routine?
 We’d love to add your tips to the list, so share them in the comments below.